Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

 \textit{\textbf{Detection}} We define the detection task as a binary classification problem where inputs are labeled as positive or negative, indicating the presence or absence of a certain feature.
 There may be variations in the level of annotation required, e.g. slide-level, patch-level, pixel-level detection depending on the feature in question.
 Although detection tasks may not provide an immediate disease diagnosis, it is a highly relevant task in many pathology workflows as pathologists incorporate the presence or absence of various histological features into synoptic reports that lead to diagnosis.
 Broadly, detection tasks fall into two main categories: (1) screening the presence of cancers and (2) detecting histopathological features specific to certain diagnoses.

 Cancer detection algorithms can assist the pathologists by filtering obviously normal WSIs and directing pathologist’s focus to metastatic regions \cite{15}.
-An accurate cancer detection CAD would greatly reduce the number of slides reviewed by pathologists, saving both time and effort without sacrificing diagnostic accuracy.
+Although pathologists have to review all the slides to check for multiple conditions regardless of the clinical diagnosis, an accurate cancer detection CAD would expedite the workflow by pinpointing the ROIs and summarizing results into synoptic reports, ultimately leading to a reduces time per slide.
 Due to this potential impact, cancer detection tasks have been explored in a broad set of organs.
 Additionally, the simple labeling in binary detection tasks allows for deep learning methods to generalize across different organs where similar cancers form \cite{141,147,171}.